datacarpentry/wrangling-genomics/lessons/00-readQC.md

     > done

 Note that, in the first line, we create a variable named 'zip'.
-After that, we call that variable with the syntax $zip.
+After that, we call that variable with the syntax $zip.  $zip is assigned the value of each item (file) in the list *.zip, once for each iteration of the loop.

 This loop is basically a simple program.
 When it runs, it will run unzip once for each file (whose name is stored in the $zip variable).
-The contents of each file will be unpacked into a separate directory.
+The contents of each file will be unpacked into a separate directory by the unzip program.

 The for loop is intepreted as a multipart command.
 If you press the up arrow on your keyboard to recall the command, it will be shown like so: